INVITATION FOR APPLICATIONS 2023

 Review and feedback

-The residency results in an exhibition or some other kind of feedback adapted to suit the project, in order to provide an account of the research work and the artistic journey made by the team.
-It will be decided by the artistic team (artist and ceramist), accompanied by the artistic director of the Contemporary Ceramics Centre of La Borne, as soon as the progression of the project allows it.
+The residency results in a feedback adapted to suit the project, in order to provide an account of the research work and the artistic journey made by the team.
+The form of the work expected will be proposed by the artistic team (artist and ceramist), those in charge of the Contemporary Ceramics Centre of La Borne, and the members of the jury as soon as the progression of the project allows it.

 Location of the residency